meetox80/realme-8-bootloader/readme.md

 	<img width="100%" src="https://i.ibb.co/1M3cwX8/banner.png">
 </p>

+> [!WARNING]
+> This guide still works, but isn't supported by me, i left this device.

 # Disclaimer

 - This method will **wipe your phone** and **temporarily downgrade your phone to RUI2**